jamaljsr/polar/CONTRIBUTING.md

 ## Building Polar from Source

 This guide will walk you through setting up your local computer to be able to compile and package Polar from the source code.
-Towards then end, there are steps to follow if you wish to open a PR to fix a bug or add a new feature.
+Towards the end, there are steps to follow if you wish to open a PR to fix a bug or add a new feature.
 You will also find some productivity tips to improve the developer experience when making changes to the code.

 ### Overview